-The ASU West Library utilizes a range of electronic systems, from compact discs to telecommunications networks, to provide access to resources and delivery of materials.
-Its resources include more than 325,000 volumes, 8,780 videos, 15,000 slides, 240 electronic databases, 1.4 million microforms, and full or partial access to more than 27,000 print and electronic titles.
-For more information and to take a virtual tour of the library, access the Web site at www.west.asu.edu/library.
+The holdings of the Fletcher Library at West campus include more than 331,000 volumes, 9,600 videos, and 15,000 slides.
+For more information and to take a virtual tour of the library, access the Web site at library.west.asu.edu.